-As we advance further into a digital world, you cannot stress the importance of cybersecurity enough.
+As we advance into a digital world, you cannot stress the importance of cybersecurity.
 In 2017, there has been an increase in ransomware attacks, for instance, that have hit hospitals and schools, among other vital institutions, all over the United States alone, which can prove how crucial it is to invest in cyber security.

 Benefits of cyber security

 There are several cyber security advantages for companies and individuals alike.
 It can help you protect your digital assets like emails, financial data, passwords, and other sensitive information from falling into the wrong hands.